 There is nothing new about braising with beer.
 In fact, it should be the standard.
 Beer, as with all alcohol, is a natural meat tenderizer but it’s the flavors of the beer that make for braise meat that has a truly special taste.
-Micro brews are known for more intense flavor profiles and will always produce a vastly superior product when cooking than a macro brew.
+Craft brews are known for more intense flavor profiles and will always produce a vastly superior product when cooking than a macro brew.
 Craft beer is truly that, a craft.
 I have had a soft spot for Rogue brewery for years.
 Rogue is beer lovers beer, and dedicated to the art of the craft.
 Actual real life people making really good beer.
 If you live on the West Coast, this Portland Oregon brewery’s beer is probably at your local grocery store.
-It’s one of the few great craft beers that I have a fairly easy time getting my hands on.
+It’s one of the few great craft beers that I have a very easy time getting my hands on.

 What does braising mean?
 What a good question.
 Braising just means to sear meat at a very high heat and then cook it slowly at a low heat until cooked through.
 I used another amazing craft beer for this recipe.
 Rogue’s Chipolte Ale: